-The first thing you should do before hitting the streets to sell your old Mac is clear it of any and all personal data.
+The first thing you should do before hitting the streets to sell your old Mac is clear it of any personal data.
 You don't want to accidentally sell your computer to a stranger when you are still logged into iCloud.

 Step 1: Back up your Mac

 If you already have your new Mac on hand, you can transfer all of your data from your old Mac or use an older Time Machine backup.
 If you don't have your new Mac yet, well ... then you probably shouldn't be selling your old one yet.
-But, if you really don't think you'll need your old computer before getting your new one, just make sure to back up your data so that nothing happens to it before you get what you need onto your new Mac.
+But, if you really don't think you'll need your old computer before getting your new one, make sure to back up your data so that nothing happens to it before you get what you need onto your new Mac.

 Step 2: Sign out of everything

 How to sign out of iTunes (macOS Mojave and older) or the Music app (macOS Catalina or later)

-- Open iTunes on your Mac.
+- Open iTunes/Music on your Mac.

 - Click Account in the Menu bar on the left side of your screen.